 Specialized multidisciplinary program within adolescent medicine for assessment and treatment of severe obesity in teenagers.
 The clinic provides comprehensive assessment, partners with community resources to provide behavior and lifestyle interventions, and provides a pathway towards bariatric surgery and a transition to adult care.

-For the Adolescent Medicine Subspecialty Residency Program, in addition to seeing a broad range of patients with gynecologic complaints in their general adolescent medicine clinic, residents will have the opportunity to attend specialty clinics with a fellowship-trained pediatric and adolescent gynecologist.
+In addition to seeing a broad range of patients with gynecologic complaints in their general adolescent medicine clinic, residents will have the opportunity to attend specialty clinics with Dr. Comeau a fellowship-trained pediatric and adolescent gynecologist.

 Adolescent-centered multidisciplinary obstetrical care is offered as one component of a comprehensive Adolescent Parent-Infant Program.
 The goal of the AOC is to optimize the health of the adolescent and her fetus in order to prevent adverse pregnancy and neonatal outcomes.